atomix/atomix.github.io/copycat/docs/getting-started.md

 builder.withStateMachine(MapStateMachine::new);
 ```

-Finally, the server must be provided a `Transport` through which it will communicate with other servers in the cluster and a `Storage` object through which it will store the cluster configuration and state changes.
+Finally, the server must be provided a [`Transport`][Transport] through which it will communicate with other servers in the cluster and a [`Storage`][Storage] object through which it will store the cluster configuration and state changes.

 ```java
 builder.withTransport(NettyTransport.builder()